DeadBread76/Raid-Toolbox/README.md

 ### `Voice Chat Spammer Usage and FFmpeg:`

-To use the Voice Spammer, unzip the FFmpeg files from the .zip files, or download FFmpeg from here: https://www.ffmpeg.org/download.html add add it to path
+To use the Voice Spammer, unzip the FFmpeg files from the .zip files, or download FFmpeg from here: https://www.ffmpeg.org/download.html add add it to path (Windows).

-If on linux, run the command `sudo apt-get install ffmpeg`.

 ![Dm spammed](http://i.imgur.com/FoVOBQml.jpg)